Erendis42/Algs12/README.md

 >- [X] [Week 2 - Deques and Randomized Queues](http://coursera.cs.princeton.edu/algs4/assignments/queues.html)
 >- Write a generic data type for a deque and a randomized queue.
->- The goal of this assignment is to implement elementary data structures using arrays and linked lists, and to introduce you to generics and iterators.

 >- [X] [Week 3 - Pattern Recognition](http://coursera.cs.princeton.edu/algs4/assignments/collinear.html)
 >- Write a program to recognize line patterns in a given set of points.